Life Saving Drugs Program for medicine sponsors

 • The Therapeutic Goods Administration has approved the medicine to treat an ultra-rare disease (prevalence of 1:50,000 people or less in the Australian population – around 500 people).

-• Doctors can identify the disease with reasonable diagnostic precision.
-Studies show that the disease reduces patients’ age-specific life expectancy.
+• Treating physicians can identify the disease with reasonable diagnostic precision, and studies show that the disease reduces patients’ age-specific life expectancy.

 • Evidence predicts that a patient’s life will be longer if they use the medicine.